 This type of non-agency application should be a rare occurrence, as efforts should be made to encourage foster carers to work in partnership with the Department in order to meet the needs of the child.
 Financial support in such circumstances will be subject to assessment and means testing.

-In this situation, foster carers who have had the care of a child for a year can apply for a Special Guardianship Order, once they have given three months' notice of their intention to do so.
+In this situation, foster carers who have had the care of a child for a year can apply for a Special Guardianship Order, once they have given 3 months notice of their intention to do so.

 10. Report to the Court - Regulation 21